skagedal/blog.skagedal.tech/jekyll/_drafts/02-fixing-my-blog.md

 bundle install || exit 1
 ```

-That is, simply installning the dependencies needed by Jekyll, as specified in `Gemfile`.
+That is, simply installing the dependencies needed by Jekyll, as specified in `Gemfile`.
 What happens when I run this?

 ```shell
 $ bundle install